captn-nick/MSFS-Mod-Selector/README.md

 * In your config.properties file, change the following property: ModsDb.updateWithGit=true.
 This latter property change will make sure that when clicking “Update mods DB”, rather than simply HTTP-downloading the latest mods-db.txt file content, Mod Selector will actually make a Git pull in its folder instead.
 This is done so to make sure both download and upload are managed by Git to prevent version conflicts.
 If you are in “Git mode”:
 * To download the newest mod definitions, click on the “Update mods DB” button.
 This simply does a Git pull.
-The concole output will be presented in a separate Window.
+The console output will be presented in a separate Window.
 If the pull command failed, please use your local Git client to solve the problem.
 * To upload your own mod definitions, click on “Contribute to mods DB” in the main window.
 This will add all your own mod-definitions to mods-db.txt, check them for consistency, and sort them.
 Note that for adding mods to the central repository, additional restrictions on mod meta-information are in place.
 [Read more about these restrictions here.](https://github.com/captn-nick/MSFS-Mod-Repository#restrictions-for-contributions) You then have to use your local Git client to actuall upload (push) that file to the remote repository (and file a pull request).

-### Manually adding a mod
+### Manually adding a mod via mods.txt file editing
+**Note: since v.
+0.9, this is discouraged for end-users.
+Please use the much more comfortable UI instead to add mods (see above).**

+The **mods.txt** file holds the mods registry.

 A mods.txt file entry consists of a

 <code>Type&#9;Continent&emsp;Country&emsp;Name&emsp;CityOrIcaoOrAircrafttype ## Description&emsp;Author&emsp;Website</code>